Snowpiercer (2013) - Review

 Image: The Weinstein Company | Why?
 Why late-story exposition?

 We're supposed to root for the underdog lower class just because poor people good and rich people bad!
 Everything is presented in such a "how dare the rich be so cruel" manner, it seems like the film expects its audience to be stupid and not bother to ask any questions.
 This would be less of an issue if it weren't also trying to be an intelligent film that told some deeper version of Hunger Games's story.
-I didn't care much for that movie either, but it at least had fewer plot-holes and a (barely) more logical scenario that didn't exacerbate its premise too much further.
+I didn't care much for that movie either, but it at least had fewer plot holes and a (barely) more logical scenario that didn't exacerbate its premise too much further.
 Speaking of the premise...

 Image: The Weinstein Company

 Already, the premise is both dumb and interesting.
 On one hand, curiosity is conjured up by the thought of what it would be like on a perpetually moving train with the last hope for humanity and any other wildlife aboard.
 On the other hand, the questions about the feasibility of this whole idea also fester.
 I found that, even if you accept the fact that this wholly unrealistic idea is possible for the sake of the film, Snowpiercer attempts to become a more complex, dramatic, and detailed universe than this initial idea allows.
-Yet, it doesn't put the effort in necessary to fill the hole it dug for itself.
+Yet, it doesn't put the effort necessary to fill the hole it dug for itself.
 As a result, more questions are added to the list of things that don't make sense and go unanswered.

 Serious?